susomena/Laravel-Token-Auth/README.md

 Also, you can use a migration to alter the original laravel users table to make it like the one one you want.

+If you get any error like this one:

+PHP Fatal error:  Class 'Susomena\TokenAuth\TokenAuthServiceProvider' not found in /ProjectPath/vendor/laravel/framework/src/Illuminate/Foundation/ProviderRepository.php on line 150

+After a composer or artisan command, just comment the TokenAuthServiceProvider in you config/app.php providers array, launch the command again and then uncomment the line.
+This is just a dirty workaround while I try to fix this issue.

 ### Using TokenAuth